 It is a naturally occurring glycosaminoglycan found throughout the body’s connective tissue.

-Hyaluronic acid, also known as hyaluronan , is a clear, sticky substance that is produced naturally by your body.
+Hyaluronic acid, also known as hyaluronan, is a clear, sticky substance produced naturally by your body.

-The largest amounts are found in your skin, connective tissue, and eyes.
-Its main function is to retain water to keep your tissues well lubricated and moist.
+The most significant amounts are found in your skin, connective tissue, and eyes.
+Its primary function is to retain water to keep your tissues lubricated and moist.

 Hyaluronic acid has a variety of uses.
 Many people take it as a supplement, but it is also used in topical serums, eye drops, and injections.